FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 or cycle around their areas, thereby reducing the reliance on cars.
 He welcomed the National

-Transport Authority Bus Connect Scheme and acknowledged the importance of climate action--- 32
+Transport Authority Bus Connect Scheme and acknowledged the importance of climate action
+---
+32

 initiatives that were proposed in the budget, and the importance of delivering the